pikaia79/baud/doc/Architecture.md

 Several PS nodes form a raft group, partitionserver group (PSG).
 And one PSG usualy serves a partition - a part of entity or edge space.

-### Inside a partition
+### Kernel - inside a partition

+* storage

+for entity partition, (UID, fieldID) -> a single or multiple packed values of the field

-for entity partition, UID -> Document; for edge partition, (UID1, UID2) -> Document;
+for edge partition, (<UID1, UID2>, fieldID) -> ...

-on-disk document store, based on bolt or other store engines

-in-memory indexing, based on our own data structures

 * search

+TODO：in-memory indexing, based on our own data structures

 ### Key Operations